 >> Read more:

 Outdoor fitness franchise opportunity

-Before launching your franchise, you’ll attend an in-depth training programme in London.
-This is to ensure that you fully understand the science behind the One Element fitness programmes so that you can offer effective and consistent classes.
+- What you get for your investment: Before launching your franchise, you’ll attend an in-depth training programme in London.
+This is to make sure you fully understand the science behind the One Element fitness programmes, so you can offer effective and consistent classes.

 Join the fitness industry and make a difference

 If you want to have a positive impact on your community and help people improve their mental and physical wellbeing through exercise, the fitness industry could be for you.
 Why not take a look at our investment opportunities for fitness franchises?